9 All-Natural, Skin-Soothing Moisturizers You Already Have in Your House

 “Exfoliation of dry, flaky skin is necessary a few times a week during the winter to remove dead skin and encourage skin renewal,” says Dr. Shainhouse.
 Make your own DIY face moisturizer into sugar scrub by combining two to three tablespoons of oil with a half-cup sugar, and use it to exfoliate and moisturize skin, and keep it looking glowy.

-Vaseline is a classic moisturizer that’s great for dry and sensitive skin, and it’s not likely to clog pores.
+Vaseline, also known as petroleum jelly, is a classic moisturizer that’s great for dry and sensitive skin, and it’s not likely to clog pores.
 “Vaseline not only prevents water from evaporating out of the skin, but it sticks between the cells,” says dermatologist Valerie Goldburt, MD.
 “It makes the whole upper layer of skin softer.”
-Here are other home uses for Vaseline.

 Milk or yogurt